-The Risk Management Function is responsible for ensuring that all material quantifiable risks identified in the Risk Register are addressed in the Standard Formula.
+The Risk Management Function is responsible for ensuring that the Standard Formula used for capital assessment is appropriate, and that all material quantifiable risks identified are addressed.
 This mapping is performed on an annual basis to ensure that Omnilife's risk profile is appropriately modelled and reflected in the capital calculation.
 The risk mapping is subject to review and approval by the ARC and is part of Omnilife's ORSA process.
-As part of the ORSA (see Section B.4), Omnilife also calculates and projects an Economic Capital Requirement ('ECR'), which takes account of a broader range of risks, as recorded in the Company's Risk Register.
+As part of the ORSA (see Section B.4), Omnilife also considers a broader range of risks, as recorded in the Company's Risk Register.